susam/dotfiles/debian-setup.md

 more convenient because one does not have to reach the corner of the keyboard while returning to normal mode.

+Note: This section is not applicable if Debian is running in a virtual machine and Caps Lock is mapped to Escape already in the host system.

  1. Go to *Applications Menu* > *Settings* > *Session and Startup* >
     *Application Autostart*.
  2. Click *Add*.